 If you want to use a background from Freepik to add other elements on top, like a message in a fancy typography, please note that you must choose a background that has less weight than the text you add, like a watercolor or an abstract background.

 If you choose a background with a floral frame or an illustration and just change the text it will no be enough.

-Patterns cannot be used to create products like clothes or wrapping paper, if these are to be used commercially, since these are considered main element.
+Patterns cannot be used to create products like clothes, notebooks or wrapping paper, if these are to be used commercially, since these are considered main element.
 You would need to create a new pattern, adding other elements not from Freepik to the design.